PRIArobotics/HedgehogFirmware/README.md

-# STM32Template
+# HedgehogLightFirmware

-Template for the STM32F401VB used in HedgehogLight
+Firmware for the HedgehogLight controller

 Blinks an LED connected to PD12 (Servo-Pin, needs to be changed to LED-Pin for final hardware)